Teaneck Adultery Divorce Lawyer

 Selecting the appropriate form of divorce is the critical first step to litigating your separation, and if your spouse was unfaithful to you during your marriage, you could qualify for an at-fault divorce.
 A Teaneck adultery divorce lawyer could counsel you on your legal options, advocate on your behalf, and help you through this difficult time.
 To discuss your unique case with a dedicated attorney, contact our firm today.

 New Jersey No-Fault Divorce Law

 This type of divorce differs from a claim of adultery because neither party needs to be considered at-fault for the divorce to occur.
 One or both parties seek a divorce under the no-fault law.
-While a divorce under this model might make the legal proceedings less emotional, but will still likely require the assistance of a qualified local attorney.
+While a divorce under this model might make the legal proceedings less emotional, it will still likely require the assistance of a qualified adultery divorce attorney.

 At-Fault Grounds for Divorce

 Among the grounds for at-fault divorces in Teaneck, including adultery, are the following, according to New Jersey Revised Statute §2a:34-2: